cozy/cozy.github.io/src/tutorials/app.md

 Your application interacts with this component through `cozy-bar.js`, a library injected into your pages by theserver when you add `{{.CozyBar}}` in the header.
 It exposes an API behind the window.cozy.bar namespace.

 Before using it, you have to initialize the library: `window.cozy.bar.init({appName: "Mon application"})`.

-### Style with Cozy UI

-If you plan to build a webapp to run on Cozy, you’ll probably want to use a simple and elegant solution to build your interfaces without the mess of dealing with complex markup and CSS.
-Then [Cozy UI](https://github.com/cozy/cozy-ui/)is here for you!

-It relies on Stylus as preprocessor.
-You can add it as a library in your project to use it out-of-the-box.

 [docker-osx]: https://docs.docker.com/docker-for-mac/install/
 [docker-windows]: https://docs.docker.com/docker-for-windows/install/